 The Company is incorporated under the Canada Business Corporations Act.
-The address of the Company's registered office and its principal place of business is 1400 Marie-Victorin, suite 210, Saint-Bruno-de-Montarville, Quebec, Canada.
-The Company's shares are listed on the TSX Venture Exchange, under the symbol "SOI".
+The address of the Company's registered office and its principal place of business is 1400 Marie-Victorin, Suite 210, Saint-Bruno-de-Montarville, Quebec, Canada.
+The Company's shares are listed on the TSX Venture Exchange, under the symbol "SOI" and on the OTCQB, under the symbol "SIREF".